oils-for-unix/oils/doc/idioms.md

       echo $x
     }

-Note that `{1..3}` works in bash and Oil, but the numbers must be constant.
+Note that `{1..3}` works in bash and YSH, but the numbers must be constant.

 ## Avoid Ad Hoc Parsing and Splitting